Harriet Brooks: Early years

-Harriet Brooks was born in Exeter, Ontario, on July 2, 1876 to George and Elizabeth Warden Brooks.
+Harriet Brooks was born in Exeter, Ontario, on July 2, 1876, to George and Elizabeth Warden Brooks.
 She was the third of nine children.
 Her father, George Brooks, worked at his own flour mill until it burned down and was not covered by insurance.
 He then supported the family by working as a commercial traveler for a flour firm.
 Brooks moved around Quebec and Ontario with her family during her childhood.
 At some point, she attended the Seaforth Collegiate Institute in Ontario.
 Her family finally settled in Montreal.

 Undergraduate education

 Harriet Brooks entered McGill University in 1894, the only one beside her sister Elizabeth who would attend university and six years after McGill graduated its first female student.

 While Brooks won a scholarship for the final two years of her Bachelor's degree, gender discrimination disqualified her from receiving a scholarship for her first two years.
-Brooks graduated with a first-class honours B.A in mathematics and natural philosophy in 1898, and was awarded the Anne Molson Memorial prize for outstanding performance in mathematics.
+Brooks graduated with a first-class honours B.A. in mathematics and natural philosophy in 1898, and was awarded the Anne Molson Memorial prize for outstanding performance in mathematics.

 Graduate research

 Brooks was the first graduate student in Canada of Sir Ernest Rutherford, under whom she worked immediately after graduating.
 With Rutherford, she studied electricity and magnetism for her master's degree.
 In 1899, even before her thesis was completed, her work on damping of electrical oscillations was published in the Transactions of the Canadian Section of the Royal Society.
 The same year, Brooks received an appointment as nonresident tutor at the newly formed Royal Victoria College, the women's college of McGill University.
 In 1901, she became the first woman at McGill University to receive a master's degree.

 After her master's degree in 1901, she did a series of experiments to determine the nature of the radioactive emissions from thorium.
 These experiments served as one of the foundations for the development of nuclear science.
 Papers by Rutherford and Brooks in 1901 and 1902 were published in Royal Society Transactions and in the Philosophical Magazine.

 In 1901, Brooks obtained a fellowship to study for her doctorate of physics at Bryn Mawr College in Pennsylvania.
 During her year there, Brooks won the prestigious Bryn Mawr European Fellowship.
 Rutherford arranged for Brooks to take this fellowship at his former lab at the University of Cambridge, where she became the first woman to study at the Cavendish Laboratory.
-While Brooks completed significant work during her time at Cambridge, her supervisor, J.J.
-Thomson, was preoccupied with his own research and ignored her progress.
+While her research at Cambridge on the radioactive decay of radium and thorium was successful, her supervisor J.J.
+Thomson was preoccupied with his own research and ignored her progress.
 She saw the irrelevance of advanced degrees in the British context.

 In 1903, Brooks returned to her position at Royal Victoria College and rejoined Rutherford's group, carrying out research that was published in 1904.